Home Forensic Scientist Forensic Science Programs in Montana

 In Montana, you may actually need to use your skills to cover different job titles; remote communities often combine tasks and responsibilities to save money and make the most of funding.
 Whether you choose to work in a lab setting, pursue a community-based law enforcement career, or focus more heavily on the research aspects of forensic science, you may have several options to consider.

 Many graduates find themselves enjoying the time they spend in crime labs.
 If you feel most fulfilled when working directly with evidence samples and forensic science technology, you may want to become a forensic science technician.
-The average salary for a Montana forensic science technician is $57,390 per year (Bureau of Labor Statistics, 2017).
-There is no job growth data available for Montana, but as a general rule, demand for techs is expanding across the United States (O*Net, 2017).
+The average salary for a Montana forensic science technician is $66,680 per year (Bureau of Labor Statistics, 2022).
+Job growth in this field is expected to grow 20% through the year 2030 (CareerOneStop, 2022).

 Those who want to explore the world of law enforcement may be able to combine their interests in a criminal investigation career.
 Criminal investigators work with suspects, victims, and community members while taking crime reports and investigating evidence.
 However, they also use their knowledge of forensic science to protect evidence and process it properly.
-On average, Montana criminal investigators earn $75,130 per year (BLS, 2017).
-By the year 2024, job openings may increase 5% in this field (O*Net, 2017).
+On average, Montana criminal investigators earn $86,120 per year (BLS, 2022).
+By the year 2030, job openings may increase 2% in this field nationwide (CareerOneStop, 2022).

 Coroners are crucial to the functioning of criminal justice agencies all over the country.
 You must be able to work independently in this role, since many rural counties only have one or two examiners on hand at any given time.
-The average salary for a Montana coroner is $58,350 per year (BLS, 2017).
-Between 2014 and 2024, job openings for coroners may increase 9% (O*Net, 2017).
+The median salary for a Montana coroner is $63,620 per year and job openings for coroners may grow 10% through 2023 (CareerOneStop, 2022).

 Find a forensic science program that fits your experience and education today.